verge-io/docs/docs/implementation-guide/installation-guide.md

 Welcome!
 In this guide, we'll walk through installing VergeOS to get your environment optimally configured for performance and stability.

-Before diving in, check out the Deployment Planning Guide for important guidance on hardware selection, network setup, VLANs, and more to ensure a smooth installation.
+Before diving in, check out our [Reference Architecture](network-design.md) for important guidance on hardware selection, network setup, VLANs, and more to ensure a smooth installation.

 ---